73VW/TechnicalReport/WorkLogGenerator/README.rst

 🔘 How to use it?
 =================

-Simply generate a personnal access token and put it in the file tokens.py.
+Simply generate a personnal access token and enter it in the first field of the window.

 In order to generate this token, go `here`_ under "Personal access tokens".

-Then, you can call the script with the repo you want to use as parameter.

-As an example, if we wanted to generate a worklog based on this repository, we would just run `python get_commits_and_write.py TechnicalReportGenerator`.

-The output file's name is "workLog.rst".
+Then, it is possible to press on the connection button.
+Since then a dropdown list display the available repositories.

+After choosing the repository, the last button allows you to open the log, edit it and save it in rst format.

 You can then convert it using pandoc or any other converter you prefer.